KScott6/SCINet_walkthroughs/genome_assembly/README_pacbio.md

 `--submit`	Submit jobs immediately

-`--overwrite	`Re-run even if output exists
+`--overwrite` Re-run even if output exists

 <br>

 ### Option A : Flye (v2.9.2-b1786)

-Flye has the option to automatically scaffold your genome -- to turn on this option, include tthe paramter --flye_scaffold in your command.
+Flye has the option to automatically scaffold your genome -- to turn on this option, include the paramter --flye_scaffold in your command.
 I also recommend you add a custom suffix to your genome, so that non-scaffolded flye genome assemblies do not get overwritten/confused (--assembly_suffix_append).

+If you followed this pipeline exactly, you want to specify "--input_suffix .filt.fastq.gz" so the script knows to use the high-quality fitered reads (.filt.fastq.gz), and not the filtered out reads (.failed.fastq.gz).

 ```bash
 python make_assembly_jobs.py \